 - Bankruptcy law

-In addition, all Paralegal students have the opportunity to perform an internship in a Paralegal-type placement under the supervision of a practicing attorney.
-For those interested in additional hands-on experience, you may work with our refugee program to provide legal support to attorneys working for the rights of individuals who are new to this country.
+In addition, all paralegal students have the opportunity to perform an internship in which they do legal work under the direct supervision of a practicing attorney.
+For those interested in additional hands-on experience, you may work in our paralegal clinic to provide legal support to attorneys in Housing Court, Family Court, and representing asylum-seekers at Journey's End.

-The demand for Paralegals has grown, and students who are well-prepared can begin an exciting career immediately.
-These legal courses can be taken as electives as well for students with other majors who desire to have a unique or more complete set of skills within their fields.
-Those who wish to go on to graduate school or law school will find themselves well-prepared with hands on training in specific legal protocols.
+The demand for paralegals is growing and students who are well-prepared can begin an exciting career immediately.
+Legal courses can be taken as electives as well for students with other majors who desire to have a unique or more complete set of skills within their fields.
+Those who wish to go on to graduate school or law school will find themselves well-prepared with hands-on training in specific legal topics and skills.